HumanjavaEnterprises/nostr-websocket-utils/docs/interfaces/NostrWSServerEvents.md

 > **connection**: (`client`) => `void`

-Emitted when a client connects to the server
+Emitted when a client connects

 #### Parameters